Listen to Pa Salieu and Aitch's new collaborative single, 'Bad'

 Pa Salieu has shared a new track called ‘Bad’ featuring Aitch – you can listen to it below.

-The British-Gambian rapper’s new collaboration – produced by Two Inch Punch & WhyJay – premiered on BBC Radio 1 this evening (October 14) as Clara Amfo’s Hottest Record In The World.
+The British-Gambian rapper’s new collaboration – produced by Two Inch Punch and WhyJay – premiered on BBC Radio 1 this evening (October 14) as Clara Amfo’s Hottest Record In The World.

 It comes with an accompanying KC Locke-directed official video, which features both Salieu and Aitch.
 The former teased the song and visuals on social media this week, sharing a behind-the-scenes snippet of the pair on set.